 - Organization Tool: Always On, Always Off, Default On, or Default Off

-The Math Editor and Spell Check features are not available to guest users or observers.
+The Math Editor feature is not available to guest users or observers.

 The WIRIS Formula Editor is a fully-featured mathematics editor which can enable users to compose formulas using a simple visual editing tool, and then embed these equations in the content as high-quality, compact .png images.

 To configure the Math Editor Image Service, on the Administrator Panel in the Tools and Utilities section, select Math Editor Image Service.

 - Service Protocol: Select HTTP (unsecured) or HTTPS (secured).

 - Host: Host name (should be the same as the server on which Blackboard Learn is installed).

 - Image Service Port: The port number used (80 is the default).

 - Service Path: The directory location on the host where math image files are rendered.

 - Codebase Path: The directory location on the host where the math image service applet files are installed.